rosshamish/catan-py/README.md

 Board coordinates must be specified as described in module [`hexgrid`](https://github.com/rosshamish/hexgrid).

+`.catan` files will be written to the working directory by class Game (see [`catanlog`](https://github.com/rosshamish/catanlog)).

-Class Game supports undo and redo.
+class Game also supports undo and redo, which is useful for building GUIs.

 Supports Python 3.
 Might work in Python 2.